Unity-Technologies/facial-ar-remote/readme.md

 ## Components for Driving Character Animation
 ### Blend Shapes Controller
-Updates blend shape values from the stream reader to the skinned mesh renders referenced in this script.
+Updates blend shape values from the `Stream Reader` to the skinned mesh renderers referenced in this script.

 ### Character Rig Controller
-Applies pose values from the Stream Reader to transforms controlling the head, neck, and eyes.
+Applies pose values from the `Stream Reader` to transforms controlling the head, neck, and eyes.

 ## Scriptable Objects
 ### Stream Settings